 What are the types of Investment banking case studies?

 - They are more commonly asked as compared to the modeling type case study.
-In this type of case study you need to make decisions for your client and advise them on a certain situation.
+In this type of case study, you need to make decisions for your client and advise them in a certain situation.

-- For this entire process you would be given around 45-60 minutes for preparation and 10 minutes presentation followed by a round of question and answer.
+- For this entire process, you would be given around 45-60 minutes for preparation and 10 minutes presentation followed by a round of questions and answers.

-- On the spot case studies would not involve deep study of the case as the time required to do the same is not sufficient and would be more about presentation and team work skills put to test.
+- On the spot case studies would not involve a deep study of the case as the time required to do the same is not sufficient and would be more about presentation and teamwork skills put to test.

 You are supposed to find out which would be a better solution for the business.
 To solve this you need to compare the returns of the investments and decide the solution with supportive reasons.

-- These are the take-home cases studies wherein you would have to do financial modeling and simple valuation.
+- These are the take-home case studies wherein you would have to do financial modeling and simple valuation.
 It is more like a modeling test rather than a case study.

 - You would be expected to analyze the corporations’ valuation multiples and decide whether they’re undervalued or overvalued.

 - Here you are given a few days to complete your analysis.
 On the day of the interview, you need to showcase your recommendations to the bankers over a 30-45 minute presentation.

 - Compared to the client case studies the analysis would be much deeper as you would be given enough time to work upon.

 Modeling Case Study Example